Credit Cards

 There is an additional fee called the Transfer Fee which Stripe charges 0.25% of the total with the processing fee per transaction.

-When funds are deposited (or 'paid out') into your bank account, Stripe adds a $0.25 fee on the Deposit/Payout.
+When funds are deposited (or 'paid out') into your bank account, Stripe adds a $0.25 fee on the Deposit/Outbound Transfer.
 This fee cannot be passed to your clients.

 Stripe will only charge this fee once per Deposit, even if the Deposit contains multiple payments.
-You can learn more about how Deposits/Payouts work here.
+You can learn more about how Deposits/Outbound Transfers work here.

-For Vendors, the credit cards fees are pretty simple.
-First calculate the processing fee, then calculate the transfer fee.
+For Vendors, the debit/credit card fees are pretty simple.
+First, calculate the processing fee, then calculate the transfer fee.
 Add them together and you are done!
 Below are the equations to help with the calculation.
 (Note: You need to use the processing fee solution in the transfer fee equation)

-If we put in the constant values (fee rates) that will always be there, we will get these set of equations:
+If we put in the constant values (fee rates) that will always be there, we will get this set of equations:

 To find out what the processing and transfer fees will be for your contract, just input your contract total into the equation and calculate!

-As an example, let's say I have a contract for a $1000.
-If I want to know to know the amount to be taken out of my contract due to credit card fees, I would simply replace "Contract Total" in the equations with $1000.
+As an example, let's say I have a contract for $1000.
+If I want to know the amount to be taken out of my contract due to debit/credit card fees, I would simply replace "Contract Total" in the equations with $1000.
 Then I can perform those calculations which would give me a processing fee of $29.30.

 The transfer fee is only charged on the portion of the funds that are transferred to your bank.
 We'd see a transfer fee of $2.43.
-Add them together to get the total credit card fees which ends up being $31.73 passed onto the client on a $1000 contract
+Add them together to get the total credit card fees which end up being $31.73 passed onto the client on a $1000 contract.

 Next let us put in the constant values (fee rates) that will always be there.